cfengine/masterfiles/README.md

 https://github.com/cfengine/masterfiles/blob/3.6.x/services/autorun/hello.cf
 for a simple example of such a bundle.

+Please note that you either need the patch in https://github.com/cfengine/masterfiles/pull/257 or this will **not** work properly in 3.6.0 due to evaluation order.
+Using it from the command line with `cf-agent -Dservices_autorun` will still work, and the patch will be applied in 3.6.1.

 ##### cfengine_internal_rotate_logs

 On by default.
 Rotates CFEngine's own logs.
 For the details, see the